pponce/homebridge-script2/VERIFICATION.md

 - No system-modifying postinstall and no interactive plugin setup; custom UI uses the official helper package.
 - Automated tests cover configuration rejection, registration/identity, command errors, callbacks, watcher events, timeouts, shutdown, and existing long-running behavior.
 Browser tests cover saving and migration warnings.
 Installed-package tests exercise the actual watcher and UI IPC.
 - CI is configured for Node 22 and 24 with Homebridge 1 and 2.
 Confirm the CI results for the exact commit before publishing; source review alone is not an installation result.
-- Before a stable release, complete a live Homebridge beta trial: old platform migration, standalone migration if relevant, scene/automation checks, file state, long-running actions, late failure, and Homebridge's update/changelog display.
+- The maintainer should verify these behaviors on their own installation: old platform migration, standalone migration if relevant, scene/automation checks, file state, long-running actions, late failure, and Homebridge's update/changelog display.
 The GitHub Markdown preview shows the intended release text; it does not prove every Homebridge UI version renders it identically.

-## Submit after beta validation
+## Submit after publishing 1.0.0

 Use the [official request](https://github.com/homebridge/plugins/issues/new?template=1_verification-request.yml).
 Enter npm package `homebridge-script2` and repository `https://github.com/pponce/homebridge-script2`.
 Attach [the 100 × 100 PNG](assets/homebridge-script2-icon.png).
 Add your actual tested Homebridge/Node versions and migration results to the text above.
 Do not add a verified badge until approval.